xc-jp/blog-posts/PureScript-React.md

 __Me:__ *jaw slackens on my Shack Stack* That makes so much sense.

-### Our strategy for rewriting the whole program
+### Our strategy for refactoring the whole program

-When rewriting a computer program in another language, one often must simply rewrite the whole program and it won't be done until it’s done.
+When refactoring (“rewriting”) a computer program into another language, one often must simply refactor the whole program and it won't be done until it’s done.

 In some lucky cases, there exists good FFI bindings between the source and target languages.
 Then it’s possible to swap out parts of the old